Summary of the Grant Guidelines

-CSFF must receive a completed, single-sided YAP Grant Application both by mail AND electronically no later than 5:00 p.m. on the first business day of March or the first business day of November.
-The hard copy application should be sent to P.O.
-Box 776429, Steamboat Springs, CO 80477 and must include original signatures.
+CSFF must receive a completed YAP Grant Application, including specified attachments, electronically via the online submittal process accessed on this website no later than 5:00 p.m. on the first business day of March or the first business day of November.
 Incomplete applications will not be accepted.
-The electronic submittal must include specified attachments and must be received by the above deadline.

 YAP Grant Review Committee

 CSFF strives to maintain a YAP Grant Review Committee consisting of a diverse group of people with various areas of professional skills and life experience.
 The YAP Grant Review Committee, led by CSFF’s Executive Director, meets to carefully review and consider each completed grant application that falls within the Grant Guidelines.
 An applicant will be promptly notified if the grant application indeed falls outside of the Grant Guidelines and will not be reviewed.
 Grant Review Committee decisions are subject to final approval of the CSFF Board of Directors.